-Given the current global situation, maintaining Critical Infrastructure has become an increased national focus.
+From global pandemics to extreme weather, maintaining Critical Infrastructure has become an increased national focus.
 It can be defined as ‘those facilities, systems, sites, information, people, networks and processes necessary for a country to function and upon which daily life depends’.

-Front-line workers across the country continue to work tirelessly to protect crucial sectors, including Emergency Services, Food and Health.
-Other sectors such as Chemicals, Energy, Transport and Water have also had to adapt in order to ensure the continued availability, delivery and integrity of their essential services.
+Key workers across the country continue to work tirelessly to protect crucial sectors, adapting to new challenges in order to ensure the continued availability, delivery and integrity of their essential services.

-The latter sectors are the most aligned with today’s topic, having high-value assets and sites in need of ongoing survey and inspection.
+The sectors below are the most aligned with today’s topic, having high-value assets and sites in need of ongoing inspection.

-Renewables sector, where structures such as wind turbines and solar PV farms require ongoing inspection & maintenance, or the;
+Renewables sector, where structures such as wind turbines require ongoing inspection & maintenance, or the;

 Utility sector, where electric power generation, transmission, and distribution are necessary to serve the public with a continuous supply of power to their homes.